github/developer.github.com/content/changes/2013-10-18-new-code-search-requirements.md

 As we continue to tune the Search API, we hope to relax this validation in the future.
 There's no ETA, but we'd like to relax it as soon as it's feasible.
-However, rather than delay the stable release of the Code Search API, we're putting this validation in place for now.

 As always, if you have any questions or feedback, please [get in touch][contact].